towbes/GaherisRPCalc/README.md

 Thanks to Gaheris players on discord that have shared their findings.
 Please let me know if anything needs to be updated.

+Known Bug: Snatcher/Relic frag/orions does not cap at 10% in the calculations

 Here is what the tool looks like:
 ![GaherisRPCalc](https://raw.githubusercontent.com/towbes/GaherisRPCalc/master/gaherisrpcalc.PNG)